Multiverse-io/build_pipeline/README.md

 OR

-- clone this project
+- git clone this project
 - [additionally have elixir installed]
-- run ./build
 - copy ./bp to the directory of your choice

 Then, From the root of your projects' directory run: